alexncr2/gps-raycasting/README.md

 ## gps-raycasting

-This objective of this project is to explore Ray Casting.
+The objective of this project is to explore Ray Casting.
 Ray Casting is a technique in computer graphics where light rays are cast from an origin point to a surface.

 ### About Raycasting